43 Data-Driven Headline Ideas From 1,000 Of The Most Popular Posts 70

 10. There is opportunity to improve headlines to be more emotional.

-The average score of these posts is a 32 with the headline analyzer, getting a C- grade.
+The average score of these posts is a 32 with the Headline Analyzer Studio, getting a C- grade.
 Woops.

-That’s why even when you’re publishing really great content, we decided to help you write better headlines by integrating that headline analyzer directly into CoSchedule so you can see your score, write a few more headlines to publish every blog post with a more emotional headline, and even get inspiration for sharing alternative headlines on your social networks.
+That's why even when you're publishing really great content, we decided to help you write better headlines by integrating Headline Analyzer Studio directly into CoSchedule so you can see your score, write a few more headlines to publish every blog post with a more emotional headline, and even get inspiration for sharing alternative headlines on your social networks.

-You can get started with the free headline analyzer now, and when you want to plan awesome content, just know it’s waiting for you in your marketing calendar right in CoSchedule. ;)
+You can get started with the Headline Analyzer Studio now, and when you want to plan awesome content, just know it's waiting for you in your marketing calendar right in CoSchedule. ;)